Borana National Park

-Borana National Park (also known as Borena National Park) is a national park in southern Ethiopia.
-The national park was established in 2017 and is one of Ethiopia's largest protected areas.
+Borana National Park (also known as Borena National Park) is a wildlife sanctuary located in the Borena Zone of the Oromia Region in Ethiopia.

 Geography

 Borana National Park is located in southern Ethiopia.
 It covers an area of 45,366 km2.
 The park lies at the southern edge of the Ethiopian Highlands.
 It is bounded on the south by the Kenya–Ethiopia border.
-It adjoins Chelbi Wildlife Reserve to the west, and Yabelo Wildlife Sanctuary to the north.
+It adjoins Chelbi Wildlife Reserve to the west, Geraille National Park to the east, and Yabelo Wildlife Sanctuary and Arero National Forest Priority Area to the north.

 The park conservation sites are divided into multiple blocks based on their biodiversity, community, and environment: Yabello, Dida-Hara, Gammedo, Danbala-Dhibayu, and Sarite blocks.
-The park is home to Booqee Sadeen, three volcanic crater lakes that were introduced as the main tourist attraction, including El Sod which is known for providing access to mineral water and salt varieties for the locals.
+The park is home to Booqee Sadeen, three maar lakes that were introduced as the main tourist attraction, including El Sod which is known for providing access to mineral water and salt varieties for the locals.

 Wildlife

 Flora

-Most of the park areas are covered in dry bushlands, thickets, and grasslands which are part of the Somali Acacia–Commiphora bushlands and thickets ecoregion.
-The Ethiopian montane forests ecoregion extends into the north-central portion of the park and includes Afromontane regions, dry evergreen trees, juniper trees, and open savannas.
+Borana national park contains about 327 species discovered in Borena region which are distributed among 197 genera and 69 families are documented: 40% are trees/shrubs, 30% are forbs (non-woody plants other than grasses and sedges), 16% are grass, 10% are climbers, 2% are sedges, and 2% are succulents.
+Most of the park areas are part of the Somali Acacia–Commiphora bushlands and thickets ecoregion.
+The Ethiopian montane forests ecoregion extends into the north-central portion of the park and includes dry Afromontane regions located on the mountainous region close of Arero along with dry evergreen trees, and juniper trees.
+The Sarite block is mostly covered with widespread grassland and dry open savannah whereas the Dida-hara block contains drought-resistant woodlands that consisted of Boscia mossambicensis and Acacia tortilis.

 Fauna

 Borana National Park is home to at least 40 species of mammals.
-It is uniquely known for providing sanctuary for two separate species of zebras that are found within grasslands and woodland areas: the abundantly rare Plain zebras and the endangered Grevy's zebras.
+It is uniquely known for providing sanctuary for two separate species of zebras that are found within grasslands and woodland areas: the Plain zebras and the endangered Grevy's zebras.
 Other mammals that are rarely found in Borana National Park include lesser kudus, greater kudus, black-backed jackals, Beisa oryxes, gerenuks, warthogs, Soemmerring's gazelles, and Grant's gazelles.
 The herds of Swayne's hartebeest once thrived here but were extirpated from these regions.

-Similar to Yabelo Wildlife Sanctuary, Borana National Park provides multiple bird species that are recorded at least 280 species.
+Similar to Yabelo Wildlife Sanctuary, Borana National Park provides multiple bird species recorded at least 280.
 Ethiopian bushcrows, white-tailed swallows, Prince Ruspoli’s turacoes, and black-fronted spurfowls are four endemic species found within the park that are considered endangered.
-Other birds include ostriches, short-tailed larks, Pringle's puffbacks, northern grey tits, eastern yellow-billed hornbill, Abyssinian grosbeak-canaries, vulturine guineafowl, Somali sparrows, black-capped social weavers, Donaldson Smith's nightjars, star-spotted nightjars, grey-headed social weavers, magpie starlings, little spotted woodpeckers, grey-headed silverbills, and tawny pipits are found within Borana National Park.
+Other birds include ostriches, short-tailed larks, Red-bellied parrots, Pringle's puffbacks, northern grey tits, eastern yellow-billed hornbill, Abyssinian grosbeak-canaries, Superb starling, vulturine guineafowl, Somali sparrows, black-capped social weavers, Donaldson Smith's nightjars, star-spotted nightjars, grey-headed social weavers, magpie starlings, little spotted woodpeckers, grey-headed silverbills, and tawny pipits are found within Borana National Park.